BARTON, Richard Herbert

 Richard Herbert Barton, born at Timaru 19 February 1891, the only son of Edwin John and Mary Jane Barton nee Winchcombe of 9 Rhodes Street Timaru,

 Prior to enlisting he was living at 110 Yarrow Street, Invercargill and working as a carpenter for P.C.
 Lee, builders, Invercargill.
 He joined up in Invercargill 12 August 1914 with the Otago Mounted Rifles, machine gun section, with the rank of Trooper.
-His enlistment forms state he had previous military service with the Canterbury Yeomanry for 3 years and had served in the NZ Ambulance Service for 1 year.
-He is described as being aged 23, single, of dark complexion, chest 34 inches, 160 lbs in weight, 5 foot 8 ½ inches tall, eyes brown, hair brown and having artificial top teeth and good teeth below.
+His enlistment forms state he had previous military service with the Canterbury Yeomanry for three years and had served in the NZ Ambulance Service for a year.
+He appeared to have still been serving with the Territorial Unit, the 7th Mounted Rifles.
+He is described as being aged 23, single, of dark complexion, chest 34 inches, 160 lbs in weight, 5 foot 8 ½ inches tall, eyes brown, hair brown and having artificial top teeth and good lower teeth.
 Richard served in NZ from 12 August to 14 October 1914 and embarked from Port Chalmers 16 October aboard the Hawkes Bay for Suez, Egypt arriving 4 December 1914.

-In October 1915, his parents had a most unfortunate experience.
+Back home his parents learnt of his death in a most unfortunate way in October 1915.
 A swag was deposited at the door reading “Deceased R.H.
 Barton 9/548”.
 This was the first and only intimation that anything had happened to their son.
 The parcel contained a few personal belongings and letters from his mother and sisters.
 Considerable indignation was expressed by friends of the bereaved family when they heard of the tragic happening.
 Richard had been killed in action at the H2 outpost, Walker’s Ridge 16 June 1915 and was buried 17 June by Chaplain Bush King in the No.2 Outpost Cemetery.